 Our school website has information to support families help their children to regulate their emotions and behaviour and develop socially.
-Information is provided to assist if children have been involved in bullying behaviour (as the person engaging in bullying behaviour, as the person being bullied or as the nerson witnessing the hullying behaviour)
+Information is provided to assist if children have been involved in bullying behaviour (as the person engaging in bullying behaviour, as the person being bullied or as the person witnessing the bullying behaviour).

-that apply.

-person withessing the bullying be naviour).
-The following are published on ou school's website.
-Check the boxes that apply.
-School Anti-bullying Plan NSW Department of Education NSW Anti-bullying website Behaviour Code for Students
+The following are published on our school's website:

+☑ NSW Anti-bullying website

+☑ Behaviour Code for Students